yifeidong0/yifeidong0.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
 I'm a PhD student at KTH in Stockholm, working with Prof. [Florian T. Pokorny](https://www.csc.kth.se/~fpokorny/) and [Xianyi Cheng](https://xianyicheng.github.io/) at Duke.
-Previously, I received my M.Sc. from ETH Zurich and my B. Sc. from Shanghai Jiao Tong University.
-Here is my [CV](assets/pdf/Yifei_CV.pdf).
+I hold an M.Sc. from ETH Zürich and a B.Sc. from Shanghai Jiao Tong University.
+My résumé is available [here](assets/pdf/Yifei_CV.pdf).

-Robots face challenges in achieving human-level robustness in contact-rich manipulation under uncertainties.
-My research focuses on enhancing manipulation robustness through optimizing the control policies and physical structure of robots.
+My research focuses on enhancing the robustness of robotic manipulation in the presence of uncertainty and external disturbances.
+I study the foundations of robust robotic and biological behavior and develop methods that combine reactive control strategies with optimization of robot embodiment to ensure reliable and adaptable manipulation.

  <!-- My research is supported by the European Commission project [SoftEnable](https://softenabl.eu/). -->
  <!-- PhD student @ <a href='https://www.kth.se/is/rpl'>KTH RPL</a>.  -->